Explore this Section

 - To provide you with opportunities to enhance and develop your written and communication skills, independent learning skills, and critical reflection and evaluation skills.

 This course is open to graduates with a first or upper second-class degree in psychology (or a cognate discipline with some psychology study) or overseas equivalent.
-International students are very welcome.
-We accept IELTS 7.0 overall with 6.0 in each subtest.
+International students are very welcome, but will require IELTS 7.0 overall with 6.0 in each subtest.

 Teaching and Assessment